 This one is a light-weight, semi-rigid foam.
 It doesn't encase the whole camera--it's not like waterproof housing.
 It just wraps float foam around the sides of the camera.

-So it does add some cushioning protection against bumps and drops--at least, so long as it strikes the ground at such an angle that it hits the foam--but it doesn't add any extra waterproofness.
+So it does add some cushioning protection against bumps and drops--at least, so long as it strikes the ground at such an angle that it hits the foam and not directly upon the lens port--but it doesn't add any extra waterproofness.
 It does add some extra bulk, so the camera will be more susceptible to being buffeted by the wind (and wind noise) at high speed.
 It also makes the whole thing bigger, which can be an issue in places where it's a very tight fit.

-The foam is cut to the specific shape for the cameras that share the same body shape and controls layout at the HERO6 Black--that currently includes the HERO5 Black and the HERO (2018).
-It doesn't fit older models or the Session models.
+The foam is cut to the specific shape for the cameras that share the same body shape and controls layout as the current generation of GoPros.
+That includes all three models of HERO7, the HERO6 Black, HERO5 Black, and HERO (2018).
+It doesn't fit older GoPros or the cube-shaped Session models.
 For those, you'll need to pick up a variation that's designed to fit those models.

 You'll also need to use the camera in the standard frame that comes with the camera.
 That all then insert into the float.
 If you just try to put the camera directly into the float without using the frame it won't fit snuggly and there's a good chance that the camera will come out and sink to the bottom.